Phlix1/exps/docs/sigcomm21_artifact_evaluation_dpdk.md

-# SIGCOMM 2021 Artifact Evaluation Getting Start Guide for OmniReduce (RDMA)
+# SIGCOMM 2021 Artifact Evaluation Getting Start Guide for OmniReduce (DPDK)
 This document introduces how to reproduce the evaluation of OmniReduce DPDK version in our SIGCOMM'21 paper.
 We use Docker to minimize the impact of environment difference.
 ## Overview
 * Hardware